Top left banner Top right banner

 HCTT Study Area

-• An extended Southern California Range Complex
+• An expanded SOCAL Range Complex

 • Areas along the Southern California coastline from approximately Dana Point to Port Hueneme